tzaffi/streamlit-cdk-fargate/README.md

 8. Navigate to the URL printed when the stack is successfully deployed
 9. Don't forget to **CLEAN UP** when you don't need the stack anymore (e.g. `cd cdk/streamlit && cdk destroy`)

+## Pre-requisites
+* Get an [AWS account](https://portal.aws.amazon.com/billing/signup?nc2=h_ct&src=default&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start) if you don't already have access to one
+* Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) if you haven't already done so and make sure to configure the client to connect with your AWS account (use the command `aws configure` after installation)
+* Install the [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) on your machine.
+NOTE: You'll need to install Node.js as part of the process.
+* Install the `make` command if you don't already have that available.
+This should probably already be available if you're running Mac OS, or Linux.
+On windows, you'll have to do a little more work.
+But come to think of it, on Windows you'll also need to have the git command as well.
+The last time I was using Windows, I enjoyed the [Chocalatey application](https://chocolatey.org/install) which made installing git and make as simple as running the following commands:
+  * `choco install git`
+  * `choco install make`